exchangegroup/braintree-framework-builder/README.md

 ```

 It will build a universal framework into "mybuild/Braintree.framework".
 When build finishes
-it will open a Finder containing `Braintree.framework` file.
+it opens a Finder containing `Braintree.framework` file.

 <img src='https://raw.githubusercontent.com/exchangegroup/braintree-framework-builder/master/graphics/07_build_finished.png' alt='Finished building the framework' >